 Monsters!
 Murderers!
-Meresh could only curl up on the ground, his body weak and his chest throbbing.
-He felt more pain as the soldier kicked him a second time while the other dragged his father’s bloodied and wide eyed corpse away.
+Meresh could only curl up on the ground, his body weak and chest throbbing.
+He felt more pain as the soldier kicked him a second time while the other dragged his father’s bloodied, wide eyed corpse away.

 Why?
 Meresh gasped for breath.
 His father was innocent.
 The pharaoh was a god on earth.
 Gods were all knowing.
 How could he not have seen his father’s innocence?
 Unless… Meresh’s muscles tightened.
 He was no god!